lokeshagg13/Book-Recommender/README.md

 - **Embed** documents using OpenAI’s `text-embedding-ada-002` model
 - **Store** embeddings in **Chroma** (persisted locally in SQLite and binary files)
 - **Query** the database semantically to find similar books
+- **Classify** books into higher-level groups to support better filtering

 The embeddings and metadata are stored in the `datasets/chroma_db/` directory.

 ---

 ## 🔮 Upcoming Features

-- **Text Classification**:
-  Organizing and grouping books into more meaningful categories using ML models.

 - **Sentiment Analysis**:
   Analyzing book descriptions to classify sentiment and improve recommendation relevance.